Isotope Production in Fusion Systems: Fusion-Neutron-Driven Transmutation

 where $t$ is time.
-Recent work has shown that the annual FBR is several fractions of a percent in a tokamak power plant \cite{Rutkowski2025}, although as we show in this work, the FBR can become significantly larger with various optimizations and in other concepts.
+Recent work has shown that the annual FBR is several fractions of a percent in a tokamak power plant \cite{rutkowski2025scalable}, although as we show in this work, the FBR can become significantly larger with various optimizations and in fusion other concepts with higher neutron flux on the feedstock.

 Fusion systems must also manage lithium inventories, since ${}^{6}\mathrm{Li}$ - comprising only 7.5\%at of natural lithium - has a high $(\ce{n,t})$ cross section at thermal energies -- and enriched ${}^{6}\mathrm{Li}$ is widely assumed in breeding designs \cite{hartley1978potential,fasel2005availability,de2008lead,de2021lithium}.
 Therefore any tritium-breeding fusion system using lithium must also consider the lithium FBR, as lithium inventory can represent a major cost \cite{ward2025lithium}.